 Law Journal, Moot Court, and Trial Advocacy Credits

-- The Honors Program Registration Form is available at: https://jmls.uic.edu/student-support/registrar/.
-It should be completed, signed, and returned as an email attachment to the Law School Registrar’s Office at firstname.lastname@example.org by before the first day of regular classes.
-Failure to return the completed form by the add/drop deadline will render a student ineligible to receive same semester credit for participation in any of these Honors Programs.
+- The Honors Program Registration Form is available at https://jmls.uic.edu/student-support/registrar/.
+It should be completed, signed, and returned as an email attachment to the Faculty Director or Advisor for approval no later than one week before the first day of regular classes.
+Failure to return a completed and approved form before the add/drop deadline will render a student ineligible to receive same semester credit for participation in any of these Honors Programs.

-- For student law journals—Law Review, JPTL, and RIPL—credit hours may be awarded as follows: two (2) credit hours for a comment; two (2) credit hours for each semester serving on the law journal board; and one (1) credit hour for each semester as staff editor.
+- For student law journals—Law Review and RIPL—credit hours may be awarded as follows: two (2) credit hours for a comment; two (2) credit hours for each semester serving on the law journal board; and one (1) credit hour for each semester as staff editor.

 - Students serve on the honors board for one academic year; therefore, no more than 8 hours may be earned toward a JD degree for serving on a law journal.